JuliaLang/julia/doc/stdlib/linalg.rst

    ``dA`` indicates if ``A`` is unit-triangular (the diagonal is assumed to be all ones).

 .. function:: blas_set_num_threads(n)

    Set the number of threads the BLAS library should use.

+.. data:: I

+   An object of type ``UniformScaling``, representing an identity matrix of any size.